zwhan166/integration-test-python-behave/README.md

 ## Run the test

-After you have this project in your compter, please run the batch script "sogeti\task_impl\run_this.bat".
+After you have this project in your compter, please run the batch script "`sogeti\task_impl\run_this.bat`".

 The script will do the following.